 About the Human Rights Clinic

-The Human Rights Clinic is a 12-week program that enables law students, during their degrees, to volunteer their time to gain practical insight and experience in the area of human rights issues, such as Pro Bono Parole Applications and Legal Aid Criminal Appeals.
-The Clinic is a collaboration between the Bond University Faculty of Law and a local law firm, Ashkan Tai Lawyers, and the service is rendered at the firm’s offices on the Gold Coast.
-Students will volunteer with the Clinic during semester for a commitment of approximately 4 hours per week on alternate Mondays, or as determined on a semester basis.
+The Human Rights Clinic enables law students, during their degree, to volunteer their time to gain practical insight and experience in the area of international human rights issues and is offered in collaboration with the IBA Human Rights Institute.
+Students will volunteer with the Clinic during the semester for approximately 2-3 hours per week at a mutually agreed time.

 Who can apply?

-- Applicants must currently be enrolled at Bond University in a law degree program, either an LLB or JD.
+- Currently enrolled at Bond University in a law degree program, either an LLB or JD;

 - You should have: